Hostingstep is supported by its readers. When you purchase through links on our site, we may earn a commission. Learn More.

 Backups

-Cloudways doesn’t offer backup for free and charges $0.33 per GB of backup and an additional price if you require more than 1 GB of backups.
-Regarding the backup system, it is pretty reliable, and the host takes automated daily backups of sites and saves them to an external storage network.
+Cloudways doesn’t offer free backup and charges $0.33 per GB.
+The backup system is reliable, and the host takes automated daily backups of sites and saves them to an external storage network.

 Staging

-Rocket offers a straightforward staging site creation, and it’s free on all plans to help you create staging sites, test your changes and deploy significant changes from staging to live site.
+Rocket offers straightforward staging site creation, and it’s free on all plans.
+It helps you create staging sites, test your changes, and deploy significant changes from staging to a live site.

 Staging is free in Cloudways, and the process is pretty simple, from creating a staging site to pushing the changes to the live site.